terra-money/docs/docs/develop/how-to/integrate-wallet-provider.md

 It's common to to show the connected users UST balance.
 To achieve this you need two hooks.
 The first is `useLCDClient`.
 An `LCDClient` is essentially a REST-based adapter for the Terra blockchain.
 You can use it to query an account balance.
 The second is `useConnectedWallet`, which tells us if a wallet is connected, and if so, basic data about that wallet.

+Note that if your wallet is empty you won't see any tokens.

 ```js
 import { useConnectedWallet, useLCDClient } from '@terra-money/wallet-provider';
 import React, { useEffect, useState } from 'react';